Closing Date: Mon 6th Nov 2017

 - Collaborate with the other SA Coordinator.

-- Coordinate reporting and evaluation processes.
+- Monitor quality and effectiveness of our events and coordinate reporting and evaluation processes.

 - Oversee local fundraising and grant applications.